Havoc-1/A3KillhouseGenerator/README.md

 **or**

 1b.
-Subscribe to the composition at [Killhouse Generator](https://steamcommunity.com/sharedfiles/filedetails/?id=3362606241)
+Subscribe to the mission on the workshop at [Killhouse Generator](https://steamcommunity.com/sharedfiles/filedetails/?id=3362606241)

 2. Copy the following files to your mission folder: